RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] homepage - If admin cant archive a collection then lets not show the option to.
 We can allow admin to archive - Sami
 - [ ] homepage - remove the 'testing' collection from the homepage - `https://alchemix.tidbitshub.org`
 - [ ] homepage - use the switch component to add functionality of showing archived, not archived.
 When archived selected, we can show archived collections and also archived items.
 And may be show a badge against the archived ones - Sami

-### Short videos
-- [x] Edit modal - needs to use the box wrapper for all the fields just like tidbits and demos
-- [x] Edit modal - if mandatory field left empty and saved, shows error message with the field but doesnt show an error toast

 ### Post signup - Help text
 - [ ] Add couple of clickable demos.
 One for creating tidbit, and other for creating a clickable demo.